This is a list of songs currently under construction for the next two Donovan’s Brain albums and the one after those.

 The next project was to review several songs that had been left unfinished.
 I wanted to see if there was anything usable that could be moved back to the active file.
 The song Sun Goes was cannibalized several years ago.
 The end section was removed and added to another song, Ministry Of False Alarms.
 The front part of the song is only 1.30 long, so as it stands there isn’t much there.
 The chords on the verse work.
 I decided not to try to expand this one.
 For some reason I had decided Break In The Weather wasn’t working and shelved it.
 Upon review I discovered it was a good track.
 I still didn’t like the singing or lyrics on the bridge section.
 I think that is what caused me to abandon it 8 or nine years ago.
 I’d never written words for the second verse.
 Guitar parts were redone and a new vocal.
 The results are very good.
 This was a surprise.

 Sunshine Days has a very long history.
 The first recording was done in July 1993.
 Two more versions would be recorded before it was set aside for 8 years.
 Ric added drums to version three in 2011 and then it got shelved again until now.
 The song was revived in 1999 during the Great Leap sessions.
 It got a major rewrite.
 The heavy string and keyboard parts were dropped and the tempo was increased.
 A new set of lyrics were written for the song now called Punch Wax Circus.
 It didn’t make the short list for Leap and once again the song was forgotten until work on Convolutions.
 It got a new mix and was added to the box set.
 That should have been the end of Sounds Of 73 aka Sunshine Day.
-The version of Sunshine I looked at had the third lyric attempt.
+The version of Sunshine I looked at had the second lyric attempt.
 I didn’t much care for them at the time, and even less now.
-I couldn’t find a version with the second set of lyrics, but I did find a lyric sheet in the files.
+I couldn’t find a version with the third set of lyrics.
+I don’t think I every attempted to record them.
+A search turned up a lyric sheet in the files.
 Again, I’d only written one verse.
 The bridge and chorus were ok and performed well enough to keep.
 Before I worked on the vocals, I had to set up a mix to hear what was going on.
 There are several string parts, three piano parts and three organ parts.
 I decided to replace one of the guitar parts as the distorted track wasn’t going to work.
 I still may replace the other one too.
 I redid the vocals on verse one, and was happy.
 I rerecord a bit of the bridge.
 There were three vocal tracks and something didn’t seem right.
 I figured I’d start with the lead line and then check the others against it.
 The new section was a major improvement.
 I wasn’t sure what to do about the second verse.
 A couple of hours were spent strumming the guitar and humming syllables.
 I finally got an idea that continued from the first verse.
 That was quickly recorded, bringing the song up to speed.
 A new guitar part and additional vocals are all it needs now.
 Tom has played bass on it, so it will be ready to mix this week.

 A new song, Paper Pilots Pushing was also reviewed.
 I like the verses, but the track needs a rethink.
 There is enough of a good idea there to work with.